pachyderm/docs-content/2.3.x/troubleshooting/_index.md

 ---
 # metadata #
 title:  Troubleshooting Guides
-description: Learn how to resolve issues with deploying, configuring, or running Pachyderm.
+description: Learn how to resolve issues with deploying, configuring, or running {{%productName%}}.
 date:
 # taxonomy #
 tags: